Picea asperata

-Picea asperata (dragon spruce; 雲杉) is a spruce native to western China, from eastern Qinghai, southern Gansu and southwestern Shaanxi south to western Sichuan.
+Picea asperata (dragon spruce; 雲杉) is a species of spruce in the family Pinaceae.
+It is native to western China, from eastern Qinghai, southern Gansu and southwestern Shaanxi south to western Sichuan.

 Description

 It is a medium-sized evergreen tree growing to 25–40 m tall, and with a trunk diameter of up to 1.5 m.
 The shoots are orange-brown, with scattered pubescence.
 The leaves are needle-like, 1–2.5 cm long, rhombic in cross-section, greyish-green to bluish-green with conspicuous stomatal lines.
 The cones are cylindric-conic, 6–15 cm long and 2–3 cm broad, maturing pale brown 5–7 months after pollination, and have stiff, rounded to bluntly pointed scales.

 Varieties

 It is a variable species with several varieties listed.
 These were first described as distinct species (and are still so treated by some authors), although they differ only in minor details, and some may not prove to be distinct at all if a larger population is examined: